fpappas01/goal-tracker/README.md

 # GoalTicker

-**GoalTicker** is a high-performance, full-stack goal-tracking application built with **Next.js 14+**.
-It empowers users to define their ambitions and visualize their progress through a sleek, modern, clock-style countdown interface.
+**GoalTicker** is a full-stack goal-tracking application built with **Next.js+**.
+It empowers users to define their ambitions and visualize their progress through a modern, clock-style countdown interface.

 ---